al-caveman/cavemark/README.md

 ![rendered output](https://raw.githubusercontent.com/Al-Caveman/cavemark/master/test/test001.png)

 # CaveMark's Syntax Philosophy

-Every single HTML code that CaveMark generates is configurable via `self.frmt_*` variables.
-There is no hard-coded HTML strings.
-E.g. while by default `# This is a heading` becomes `<h1>This is a heading</h1>`, you are free to change it to be, say, `lol This is a heading rofl`, or whatever.

 Another aspect is that CaveMark tries avoid needless features as much as I could.
 E.g. most markdown parsers have several ways of doing the same thing.